#1970s #1980s #1990s

 Whispering Grass, Kingoflimpets

-After learning more about this comic actor I learnt like many other celebrities he added a one-hit wonder to his career.
+After learning more about this comic actor I learnt that like many other celebrities he added a one-hit wonder to his career.
 In 1975, Davies topped the chart for three weeks with his It Ain’t Half Hot Mum co-star Don Estelle hit Whispering Grass.

 Davies also appeared in many Agatha Christie adaptations, Doctor Who and in adverts with products ranging from chocolate bars to department stores.
 And he even added his voice to a Paul McCartney’s Rupert the Bear tale Rupert and the Frog Song (1985) and Terrahawks (1983-86).
 In Terrahawks, he also portrayed a Sergeant Major.